EXCLUSIVE-U.S. offers tariff truce if Airbus repays billions in aid -sources | Business

 The offer was made by U.S. Trade Representative (USTR) Robert Lighthizer days before the World Trade Organization's (WTO) release on Tuesday of a report authorising Brussels to slap counter-tariffs on U.S goods over subsidies to planemaker Boeing, the sources said.
 Lighthizer's proposal, however, is unlikely to win support from the EU, which appears set to ask the WTO at an Oct.
 26 meeting to endorse $4 billion in EU tariffs on U.S. goods.
 The imposition of $7.5 billion of U.S. tariffs over Airbus subsidies has already started to hit European goods.

-The USTR's office and the European Commission, the EU's executive body, did not respond immediately to requests for comment.
+The USTR's office and the European Commission, the EU executive, did not respond immediately to requests for comment.
 The loans stand at the centre of a 16-year-old dispute that has bedevilled trade relations and spread to industries from luxury goods to agriculture as the two sides seek to punish aircraft subsidies with tariffs.

-WTO RULING The WTO has ruled that European government loans to Airbus were unfairly subsidised through low interest rates while Boeing also received unfair support from tax breaks.
+WTO RULING The WTO has ruled that European government loans to Airbus were unfairly subsidised through low interest rates while Boeing received unfair support from tax breaks.
+Both sides claim to have remedied past flaws and to be in line with WTO rules now.

-Details of the bid emerged after the U.S. said on Tuesday that it was waiting for an EU response to an unspecified offer in the dispute.
+Details of the bid emerged after the United States said on Tuesday that it was waiting for an EU response to an unspecified offer in the dispute.
 EU officials have said they, too, made an offer this year without receiving a U.S. response.
 JOSTLING FOR POSITION

-Airbus says the disputed loan system favours taxpayers because loan repayments on successful planes such as the A320 far outweigh amounts written off on jets that failed to reach sales targets.
-The United States argues that cheap loans have a lasting benefit to Airbus by leaving billions on its books, which it can use to develop jets and offer lower prices than otherwise possible.

-Although the United States would not benefit directly from increased repayments by Airbus to European states, U.S. sources say that Boeing would benefit indirectly if Airbus finances were purely market-based.
+The United States argues that this would fail to address ongoing harm to Boeing caused by past loans that Airbus can still use to develop jets and offer lower prices than otherwise possible.
+Jamieson Greer, former chief of staff to Lighthizer and now a partner with law firm King & Spaulding, said that any deal must involve some form of subsidy payback by Airbus.

+"(Lighthizer) has been very public on the basic principle that ... some form of restitution is an important part of any resolution,” Greer said.
 European sources say that Boeing would also have to hand back billions if the same philosophy were applied to the U.S. planemaker.

+Currently Airbus repays government loans only when its sales exceed a certain threshold, while loans for weak-selling planes such as the A380 superjumbo can be waived partly or fully.
+Airbus says the disputed system favours taxpayers because loan repayments on successful jets such as the A320 far outweigh amounts written off on jets that fail to reach sales targets.

 (Additional reporting by Kate Duguid in New York Editing by David Goodman)